unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 **!!IF YOU SEE 1.0.0 ON YOUR SCREEN PLEASE UPDATE THE FIRMWARE!!**

+## 1. Check latest release

 You can check the latest firmware from the following link.

 https://github.com/unkyulee/micro-journal/releases

+## 2. Download the "firmware.bin"

+Download the file from Assets "firmware.bin"

+## 3. Place "firmware.bin" inside the SD card

+Pull out the SD card from the device. \
-Download the file from Assets "firmware.bin" and place it inside the SD card.
-When you restart the device.
-It will show white screen for 10 seconds then boot to the updated firmware.
+Copy "firmware.bin" file inside the SD card. '' Restart the device. \
+When you restart the device, it will show white screen for 10 seconds then automatically boot again to the updated firmware.

 # Changing Animation